cubegsm/sfwd/README.md

 **Packet Parsing**
 - Parses incoming packets to extract Ethernet/IP headers.
 Only IPv4 packets are processed; non-IPv4 traffic is dropped.
+In addition, the IP packet was checked for compliance with RFC 1812

 **Header Modification**
 - Supports modification of packet headers, such as destination MAC address.